federgraph/trimm-420-data-format-delphi/README.md

 The test project should explain how the real application will
 - copy a Trimm-Item to the clipboard
 - copy a Trimm-File to the clipboard
-- past a Trimm-Item or Trimm-File from the clipboard
+- paste a Trimm-Item or Trimm-File from the clipboard
 - write a Trimm-File to disk
 - read a Trimm-File from disk at application startup time
 - read a Trimm-File from disk at user request